blockarchitech/musicbridge/README.md

-**THERE IS AN ISSUE IN MACOS VENTURA CAUSING EXECUTION ERROR -600** This prevents Spotify/Apple Music from being controlled properly, and in some cases, at all.
-Please see issue #16
+**THERE IS AN ISSUE IN MACOS CAUSING EXECUTION ERROR -600** Please update to version 1.5 or later to fix this.

 <h1 align="center">musicbridge</h1>